ngxs/store/publication/2023-03-20_announcing_ngxs_3_8/article.md

 ### Create Model Selector

 When an application grows, it is common to have multiple states.
-In this case, it is useful to have a selector that returns a model that is composed from values returned by multiple selectors.
-The createModelSelector function simplifies this process by generating a selector that returns a model composed from values returned by multiple selectors.
-Below is an example of how to use the createModelSelector function to combine the TodoState and AuthState.
+In this case, it is useful to have a selector that returns a viewl model that is composed from values returned by multiple selectors.
+The `createModelSelector` function simplifies this process by generating a selector that returns a model composed from values returned by multiple selectors.
+Below is an example of how to use the `createModelSelector` function to combine the `TodoState` and `AuthState`.

 ```ts
 export class TodoSelectors {